 The main downside to back squats is that they aren’t anywhere near as good for improving our upper back strength or posture as front squats are.
 They’re less of a full-body lift, more of a lower-body lift.
 And that’s fine.

-Takeaway: back squats might be better for bulking up our glutes, they’re equally good for bulking up our thighs, but we lose the benefit to our backs, and they can, in some instances, put more wear and tear on our lower backs, shoulders, and hips.
+Takeaway: back squats might be better for bulking up our glutes, they’re equally good for women bulking up their thighs, but we lose the benefit to their backs, and they can, in some instances, put more wear and tear on their lower backs, shoulders, and hips.

 Goblet squats are the best beginner variation, and they remain a great choice until we can lift the heaviest dumbbell for at least fifteen repetitions.
 The only downside to goblet squats is that our upper-body strength can be a limiting factor, which could hold back our lower-body growth.

 Back squats, especially if we “sit back” into them, are likely the best squat variation for building up our hips and butts.
-However, keep in mind that we also have deadlift variations that work our glutes through that exact same range of motion.
+However, remember that we also have deadlift variations that work our glutes through that exact same range of motion.